On March 4, 2026, Florida’s Fourth District Court of Appeals upheld arbitration clauses in healthcare employment contracts.

 Further Details of the Lawsuit Filed By Dr. Konsker.

-The Florida Fourth District Court of Appeals held that Dr. Konsker was bound to the arbitration clause in the management services agreement.
-Dr. Konsker was a party to the asset purchase agreement, which expressly incorporated the management services agreement.
+The clause was in the management services agreement.
+Additionally, Dr. Konsker was a party to the asset purchase agreement, which expressly incorporated the management services agreement.

 Appellate Court Holds That Pursuant to the Contracts’ Wording, the Arbitrator Must Decide Arbitrability.

 The Fourth District concluded that the trial judge lacked authority to decide whether the claims were subject to arbitration.
-Because the parties agreed to arbitrate under AHLA rules in the employment agreement and the American Arbitration Association rules in the management services agreement, Dr. Konsker and Florida Woman’s Care “clearly and unmistakably” agreed to delegate all questions of whether arbitration was actually required under these circumstances to the arbitrator.
+Because the parties agreed to arbitrate under AHLA rules in the employment agreement, they accepted those rules.

 Contact a Health Care Attorney Experienced in Negotiating and Evaluating Physician and Health Professional’s Business Transactions.

-The services we provide include reviewing and negotiating contracts, preparing contracts, helping employers and employees enforce contracts, advice on setting aside or voiding contracts, litigation of contracts (in start or federal court), business transactions, professional license defense, opinion letters, representation in investigations, fair hearing defense, representation in peer review and clinical privileges hearings, litigation of restrictive covenant (covenants not to compete), Medicare and Medicaid audits, commercial litigation, and administrative hearings.
+The services we provide include reviewing and negotiating contracts, preparing contracts, helping employers and employees enforce contracts, advice on setting aside or voiding contracts, litigation of contracts (in state or federal court), business transactions, professional license defense, opinion letters, representation in investigations, fair hearing defense, representation in peer review and clinical privileges hearings, litigation of restrictive covenants (covenants not to compete), Medicare and Medicaid audits, commercial litigation, and administrative hearings.

-To contact The Health Law Firm, please call (407) 331-6620 or toll-free at (888) 439-1001 and visit our website at www.TheHealthLawFirm.com.
+To contact The Health Law Firm, please call (407) 331-6620 or toll-free at (888) 439-1001 and visit our website.

 Sources: